oscarhealth/graphql-mock-factory/README.md

 // by its corresponding mock function (ie `User.lastName`).

 mockedServer(query, mocks,
-  // The `mockOverride` object is the 3rd parameter
+  // Pass a `mockOverride` object as the 3rd parameter {
-  {
     viewer: {
       firstName: 'Oscar',